sambuc/test-docs/docs/chapter-2/section-2.md

 ---
-layout: default
-title: Section 2
 nav_order: 2
-parent: Sub Chapter 1
-grandparent: Chapter 2
+parent: Chapter 2
-permalink: /docs/chapter-2
 ---
-# A Page
+# Section 2
 {: .no_toc }

 ## Table of contents